jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 #### Start menu

+- Layout -> More pins -> Check
+- Show the most used apps -> Check
+- Show recommended files in start, recent files in File Explorer, and items in Jump lists -> on
+- Show recommendations for tips, shortcuts, new app,s and more -> off
 - Show app list in start menu -> on
 - Show recently added apps -> on
 - Show most used apps -> on
 - Show recently opened items in Jump Lists on start or the taskbar and in file explorer Quick access -> on
 - Choose which folders appear on Start -> Settings and Personal folder

+#### Display

+- Night light
+  - Strength -> max
+  - Schedule -> 21:00 to 7:00

+### System -> Storage
+- Automatic user content cleanup -> off

+### System -> For developers
+- File Explorer
+  - Show file extensions
+  - Show full path in title bar
+- terminal
+  - Windows terminal

 #### Background